swift-developer-tools/swift-libgit2/README.md

 ### Error Handling

 Most Swift function bindings return an `Int32` libgit2 result code.
-A value of `0` represents success, while any negative value represents an error.
+Generally, a value of `0` represents success, while any negative value represents an error.
 Handle errors gracefully before moving on to the next step of the process.

 ### Memory Management